-3.24 The National Driver Alertness Course (NDAC), formerly known as the NI Driver Improvement Scheme (NIDIS), exists to provide a training course to a driver who would otherwise be prosecuted for an offence of careless or inconsiderate driving contrary to Article 12 of the Road Traffic (NI) Order 1995.
-It is part of the National Driver Offender Retraining Scheme (NDORS - www.ndors.org.uk/scheme) which also includes the Rider Intervention Developing Experience (RIDE) course, for motorcyclists and the National Speed Awareness (NSA) course, offered by PSNI.
+3.4.18 The National Driver Alertness Course (NDAC), formerly known as the NI Driver Improvement Scheme (NIDIS), exists to provide a training course to a driver who would otherwise be prosecuted for an offence of careless or inconsiderate driving contrary to Article 12 of the Road Traffic (NI) Order 1995.
+It is part of the National

-7 The 2007 Protocol applies to all cases where schemes deal or seek to deal with criminal offences.
+6 The 2007 Protocol applies to all cases where schemes deal or seek to deal with criminal offences.
 Such cases will generally involve relatively low level offending; schemes must not deal with more serious offences, including for example sexual offences or cases of domestic violence.